CodeWithMayank-Py/Easy-Convert-Tool/README.md

 Easy Convert Tool is a completed project that offers seamless file format conversion with its intuitive user interface.
 The tool is now at version 1.0.0 and includes a built-in update mechanism to ensure you have access to the latest features and enhancements.

-## Features (Planned)
+## Features

-✨ Intuitive GUI for effortless file format conversion\
+- Intuitive GUI for effortless file format conversion.
-✨ Support for a wide range of file formats, including PDF, DOCX, CSV, and more\
+- Support for a wide range of file formats, including PDF, DOCX, CSV, XLSX, and more.
-✨ Batch conversion capabilities for efficient processing of multiple files\
+- Batch conversion capabilities for efficient processing of multiple files.
-✨ Customizable conversion settings to meet your specific needs\
+- Options for customizing conversion settings and preserving formatting.
-✨ Built-in update mechanism to keep you up-to-date with the latest features
+- Built-in update mechanism to ensure you have access to the latest features and enhancements.
+- Secure file conversion process with data privacy.
+- Advanced OCR (Optical Character Recognition) for converting scanned documents.
+- Integration with cloud storage platforms for direct file conversion.
+- User-friendly interface with drag-and-drop functionality.
+- Cross-platform compatibility (Windows, macOS, Linux).
+- Comprehensive documentation and user guide for easy usage.

+Stay tuned for future updates and more exciting features!

 ## How to Contribute